Phu Loi Base Camp

 Phu Loi Base Camp (also known as Darkhorse Base or Phu Loi Field) is a former U.S. Army base north of Saigon in southern Vietnam.

 History

 1940s-1963

 Phu Loi airfield was originally established by the Japanese in the 1940s and was located approximately 20 km north of Saigon in Bình Dương Province.
 During the First Indochina War the base was used by the French as a prisoner of war camp for captured Viet Minh.
 Following the end of the war it was used to imprison opponents of the Ngo Dinh Diem government.

+Here, according to North Vietnamese and Vietcong sources was the site of the Phu Loi massacre in December 1958 by Ngo Dinh Diem troops, more than 1,000 prisoners were killed by poison.

 1965-72

 The U.S. Army base was established in 1965.

 The 2nd Brigade, 1st Infantry Division comprising: